mphamuams/Michael-Pham---Coding-Portfolio/README.md

 # Michael-Pham---Coding-Portfolio
 Thanks for visiting my coding portfolio!

-I'm Michael Pham, a pharmacist with a passion for healthcare data analytics and informatics.
+My name is Michael Pham, a pharmacist with a passion for healthcare data analytics and informatics.
 This repository showcases my coding projects and demonstrates my skills in various programming languages.

 What You'll Find Here: